YY-TMU/DIPAN/README.md

 The final output includes filtered neoantigens from tumor samples, and the output consists of the following columns:
 Column | Description
 ------ | -----------
-SYMBOL | gene symbol
+SYMBOL | Gene symbol
-Terminal_exon | genomic location of corresponding terminal exon of IPA isoform IPAtype | type of terminal exon (Skipped or Composite) IPUI | abundance of IPA events
+Terminal_exon | Genomic location of corresponding terminal exon of IPA isoform IPAtype | Type of terminal exon (Skipped or Composite) IPUI | Abundance of IPA events
 HLA | HLA-I typing
-Peptide | Amino acid sequence of the potential IPA-derived neoantigens Core | The minimal 9 amino acid binding core directly in contact with the MHC.
+Peptide | Amino acid sequence of the potential IPA-derived neoantigens
 %Rank | Rank of the predicted binding score compared to a set of random natural peptides.
 This measure is not affected by inherent bias of certain molecules towards higher or lower mean predicted affinities.